Omegaice/dotfiles/docs/T15G2/optimal-configuration-best-practices.md

 - **VPN integration** - WireGuard, OpenVPN, commercial VPNs all integrate

 **For Your Use Case:**
-You have WiFi 6E (tri-band, 2.4/5/6 GHz), 2.5GbE Ethernet, Thunderbolt dock (likely Ethernet passthrough).
+You have WiFi 6E (tri-band, 2.4/5/6 GHz), 2.5GbE Ethernet on laptop, plus Gigabit Ethernet via Thunderbolt dock (Lenovo DK2131).

 **Configuration:**
-- **Prefer Ethernet when available** - Lower latency, higher bandwidth, more reliable
+- **Prefer Ethernet when available** - Lower latency, higher bandwidth, more reliable (use dock's Gigabit Ethernet when docked)
 - **WiFi as fallback** - Seamless transition when unplugging dock
 - **VPN on-demand** - For work networks, enable when needed